Mahmoud21030/embedded-cricket-control-system/README.md

 An embedded motor-control and power-electronics prototype for a cricket bowling machine.
 The project combines **BLDC commutation and converter modeling in MATLAB/Simulink** with a **two-motor STM32F103 controller** using encoder feedback, PID regulation, ADC setpoints, and PWM drive outputs.

-> Commissioned engineering implementation; identifying client and submission details have been removed.

 ## Engineering scope